 Check out our detailed Las Vegas 3 Days Itinerary for 2023 if you plan a trip to this amazing city!
 We have been to Vegas many times and always enjoy this place, so we share the best experiences with you.
-Las Vegas is called a new city that never sleeps.
-It is the capital of gambling for sure, but you will find here also great shops, excellent restaurants, unique entertainment, and mysterious nightlife!
-But what is the best time to go to Vegas?
+Las Vegas is called a sin city that never sleeps.
+It is the capital of gambling, but you will also find great shops, excellent restaurants, unique entertainment, and mysterious nightlife here!
+What is the best time to go to Vegas?
 How to plan a trip to Vegas to fulfill three days perfectly?
 What to do if you go first time to Vegas?
 All the information we reveal in our Las Vegas 3 Days Itinerary 2023.This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

-Best Time to Go to Las Vegas
+What is The Best Time to Go to Las Vegas?

 Las Vegas Itinerary – How to get to LV?

-Best Places to Stay in Vegas
+Las Vegas Itinerary – Best Places to Stay in Vegas

 Finally, you can think of getting a loyalty card.
 We are fans of Ceasars Rewards because we saved a lot of money with the membership.
 And you can get the best room prices.
 But for sure other hotels have similar loyalty cards.
 You can check the best rates in Las Vegas on the map below.

 Las Vegas 3 Days Itinerary – Buy Las Vegas Pass

 Grand Lux Cafe ($$) – There is more than one location of this beautiful place to start your day.
 Our favorite is at The Venetian Hotel, and we recommend it for breakfast, but it’s open 24 hours a day.
-The best option to start your great day might be one of the morning cocktails accompanied by Chilaquiles or Fresh Garden Omelette.
+The best option to start your great day might be one of the morning cocktails accompanied by Chilaquiles or a Fresh Garden Omelette.

 Eiffel Tower Experience in Paris Hotel